 6. How to cut the brownies prettily

 Cutting a cake can be stressful, especially for this dessert.
-For a neat and clean cut, I recommend to refrigerate the brownies for several hours to allow them to fully set or there will be a lot of gooey crumbs clinging to the blade.
+For a neat and clean-cut, I recommend refrigerating the brownies for several hours to allow them to fully set or there will be a lot of gooey crumbs clinging to the blade.
 Before you begin cutting, briefly soak the blade of your knife in a container of warm water.
 Then, wipe off the excess water with a towel.
 This will help with cutting into your cake more neatly and easily.
 It is important to properly clean your blade in between each cut.
-Not only does this preserve the finished appearance the brownies, but it also makes it easier to make each cut.
+Not only does this preserve the finished appearance of the brownies, but it also makes it easier to make each cut.

 I know that it is pretty tedious.
 However, if you want beautiful cuts to present them for a party or gift to your friends, these are the best way to get them.
 Cutting your brownies right after removing them from the pan is definitely okay.
 I really love eating the fresh-baked brownies because they are so tender while the refrigerated brownies taste much heavier and richer.

 If you don’t know, I have tons of brownies recipes on my blog.